acidb/mobiscroll-docs/docs/vue/eventcalendar/timeline.md

 ];
 ```

+### Resource order

+The initial order in which the resources appear on the timeline is based on the order of the array passed to the component.
+If the initial order needs to be changed, run a sort on the resource array before passing it to the event calendar.

+For dynamic sorting during runtime, sort the resource array and pass the updated array to the calendar.

 ### Resource column width

 The width of the resources column on the Timeline view is fixed.
 It can be overwritten from CSS using the following rules: